rassulya/issai_qazllm/README.md

 ```bash
 make run_training
 ```
 2) Setup required configs in *src/training/config_train/* based on your model and train type.
-You can use default one
+Change dataset and mode paths.
+You can stick default one.
 3) Go to *src/training*
 4) Run *./start.sh* if you are training 8b and *./start_70b.sh* if 70b model